Luke Matheson (footballer): Wolverhampton Wanderers

 On 31 January 2020, Matheson signed for Premier League side Wolverhampton Wanderers, before re-joining Rochdale on loan for the remainder of the season.
 The transfer fee was £1 million.
-During his time at Wolves he struggled with injury missing almost two entire season with various injuries.
+During his time at Wolves he struggled with injury, missing almost two entire season with various injuries.

+In 2026, Matheson described his time at Wolves as "torrid" due to injuries and "a step backwards" due to going from senior to under-23 football.

 Ipswich Town (loan)

 On 1 February 2021, Matheson joined EFL League One side Ipswich Town on loan until the end of the season.
 He made his first appearance starting in a 2–0 win against Blackpool.
 He made two appearances for Ipswich before returning to Wolves at the end of his loan spell.

 Hamilton Academical (loan)

 On 27 August 2021, Matheson signed for Scottish club Hamilton Academical on a season-long loan.
 He played a total of nine Scottish Championship games and two games in the Scottish League Challenge Cup.
 He was recalled by Wolves to facilitate a move to Scunthorpe United.